Wacha tosses 7 innings of 4-hit ball, Royals top Twins 2-0 for sweep of closest AL wild-card pursuer

 The Twins had a chance to strike in the first inning, and finally build some momentum after dropping four of the first six games on their seven-game trip.
 But Jose Miranda, who had singled, was thrown out by about a foot trying to score on Trevor Larnach’s double, and Royce Lewis eventually struck out to end the inning.

+“Kind of get into some trouble there in the first.
+Big play at the plate,” Wacha said.
+“That was almost a little wake-up call, a little momentum-shifter, like, ‘OK, let’s not give them any more opportunities.’”

-Their only other hits off Wacha came from Christian Vázquez leading off the third and sixth, and both times the right-hander was able to get a double play to prevent a runner from even reaching second base again.
+The Twins’ only other hits off Wacha came from Christian Vázquez leading off the third and sixth innings, and both times the veteran right-hander was able to get a double play to prevent a runner from even reaching second base again.

 When the Royals got their chance, they took advantage of it.